 Completed Robert Eller Scholarship Application (available online through the online application only)

 Additionally: Submit the following documents to the Study Abroad Center, Gilchrist 28, attention: Stephanie Miller

-Essay detailing the anticipated educational, professional, and personal growth benefits of participation in the program.
+- Essay detailing the anticipated educational, professional, and personal growth benefits of participation in the program.
 Limit the essay to 300 words.

 - Resume including service and leadership activities, previous travel experience, association with persons from other countries, and foreign language study.
 Limit the resume to 2 pages.

 Applications will be evaluated on the quality of the proposal, including but not limited to the quality of writing evidenced in the essay; the student's readiness for the proposed program; and demonstrated financial need.
 Preference will be given to students who fulfill the application requirements and procedures and have little or no previous travel experience outside the United States.
 The Scholarship Committee will interview finalist(s) and select recipient(s).

 - Once the recipient accepts the scholarship, they must furnish a “head shot” photograph and give written permission for the Cedar Falls Community Foundation to include their photograph and information from their application in Foundation publicity materials.

 - Report.
 A written summary discussing the academic and personal benefits of program participation must be submitted to the Study Abroad Center within 30 days of return to the U.S. Additionally, recipients must send letters or postcards to Mr. Eller while abroad (1-2 per semester).